erytym/Capstone/README.md

 ## AsianBank example usage

-This example aims to demonstrate how a user can send an email to ThePhish for it to be analyzed and how an analyst can actually analyze that email using ThePhish.
+This example aims to demonstrate how a user can send an email to ThePhish for it to be analyzed and how an analyst can actually analyze that email using AsianBank.

 ### A user sends an email to AsianBank